dvorakroth/hebrew-demystifier/README.md

 You can fire up the program with no arguments if you only need to re-encode Windows-1252 (Western European) as Windows-1255 (Hebrew, Logical).
 It'll prompt you for a line of text, and will demystify each one once you enter a carriage-return or similar.

 There also exists the `--mac-archive` option which, when passed to the program, makes it demystify lines of text by re-encoding Mac-Roman into CP-856 instead.
-Apparently, OSX sometimes has trouble with archives containing Hebrew characters in filenames, and this is the way to de-garble them.
+Apparently, OSX sometimes has trouble with archives containing Hebrew characters in filenames, and this is the way to demystify them.

 There should be a `--help` option, optionally shorthanded as `-h` with a basic help and usage screen, too.